andresgalante/andresgalante.github.io/_posts/2015-05-27-HTMLCSS-is-real-in-a-way-Photoshop-will-never-be.markdown

 To me hifi mockups have always been a waste of time, but I may be biased too, because coding for me is as easy as using Photoshop.

-I have the honor to work with extremely talented designer that don't code and build beautiful interfaces.
+I have the privilege of working with with extremely talented designer that don't code and build beautiful interfaces.
 I just hope my experience show a different design path that has given me great satisfactions.